 The best treatment for this problem is to rest your feet as much as possible and also use medicines such as Ibuprofen, which will help reduce any inflammation and stop it from hurting quite so much.

 However, there is an underlying problem there that needs to be addressed, so simply popping pills is not the answer for long term treatment.

-Stretches and exercises.
+Do some stretches and exercises.

 Your doctor or podiatrist will most likely give you a set of exercises to follow that will involve simple stretches.
 For example, you may be asked to stand flat on the floor with your back to the wall and do several rises on your toes, moving slowly upwards and downwards.

 You can read my article on good plantar fasciitis stretches to do at home.

 You should seek to get a set of exercises that are designed for your needs.
 As you might expect, not all patients are the same.

 This great video from The Proactive Athlete shows some good exercises to do first thing in the morning: